Jorge3129/address_lang_1/docs/syntax.md

 ```

 The helper functions `ptr` and `printList` are explained a little later.
-The key takeaway here is that the negative stroke operations returns the list of addresses (`[2000,3000]`)
+The key takeaway here is that the negative stroke operations returns a list of the addresses (`[2000,3000]`)
-which contain pointers to the given address `1000`.
+that contain pointers to the given address `1000`.

 ### Empty set character